-&lt;sup>29 Habermas, Jürgen.
+Habermas, Jürgen.
 "The theory of communicative action (vol. 2): System and lifeworld."
-Cambridge: Polity (1987).
+Combridge: Polity (1987).

-media in WhatsApp.
+30Cafont, Cristina.
+"Religion in the public sphere: remarks on Habermas's conception of public media in WhatsApp.
 70.1% said "openness," and 29.9% said "limited."
 These attempts are ethical enable Muslim societies to express their thoughts openly.
-To be sure, this data is related to identifying the freedom of WhatsApp users as religious views in the informal public sphere.
+To be sure, this data is related to identifying the freedom of WhatsApp users as religious views in the informal public sphere30.
 Hence, the Muslim public in Aceh who use social media will have the same opportunity to discuss and express arguments and criticize other participants' ideas.